hunterq55/ROME/README.md

    The goal of this project is to create a mobile ground vehicle that utilized a 6 degree of freedom robotic arm in order to accurately model the orbital mechanics of a spacecraft as it dances in space.
 The end effector of the robotic arm has a small model spacecraft/cubesat which by utilizing feedback from a radar system within our lab, we can visualize on the computer the maneuvers that the hardware just preformed.

 ## Applications
 This spacecraft simulation has applications in both education and defense.

-      Defenese
+#### Defense
+   The simulations and tests of this robot can determine if an object in low Earth orbit (LEO) or geostationary earth orbit (GEO) is free floating, or is being controlled.

+#### Education
+   The tests and simulations